-1.4.1 CH institutions using e-Infrastructures
+1.3.1.
+CH institutions using e-Infrastructures

-The CIVIC EPISTEMOLOGIES project has looked into other domains, to find out if there are experiences of distributed services that are transferrable to the field of citizen science.
+CIVIC EPISTEMOLOGIES has looked into other domains, to find out if there are experiences of distributed services that are transferrable to the field of citizen science.
 Apparently, very little has been done so far, but digital preservation seems to be the domain in which distributed services offered by e-Infrastructure for the digital CH sector has been mostly explored.
-The underlying approach is very clear when it comes to preservation: the CH sector produces large volumes of digital content that needs to be safely stored, kept permanently accessible and easily re-useable over time by different end-user groups.
-This is a main challenge in the first place for the CH sector, as content provider, but to some regard also for end-users like researchers in citizen science.
+The underlying approach in preservation is very clear and easy to conceive: the CH sector produces large volumes of digital content that needs to be safely stored, kept permanently accessible and easily re-useable over time by different end-user groups.
+This is a main challenge in the first place for the CH sector, as a content provider, but to some regards also for end-users like researchers in citizen science.

-The former DC-NET project5 explored how e-Infrastructure can add value to research in the digital CH sector.
-Number one on the projects top-seven list of important new and improved services for this sector, which can benefit from e-Infrastructure support, was long-term preservation6.
-A "sister" project to DC-NET, the INDICATE7 project, also identified the need to address the current situation in digital preservation and to offer concrete and robust support to CH institutions.
-As a follow-up of these two projects, a succeeding project, DCH-RP6, was given the task to develop a Roadmap for preservation of digital CH content, mainly by using distributed services (e-Infrastructure).
-The Europeana Cloud project9 also addresses the problem of storage and permanent accessibility of cultural data records.
+The former DC-NET project2 explored how e-Infrastructure can add value to research in the digital CH sector.
+Number one on the project's top-seven list of important new and improved services for this sector, which can benefit from e-Infrastructure support, was long-term preservation3.
+A 'sister' project of DC-NET, the INDICATE project4, also identified the need to address the current situation in digital preservation and to offer concrete and robust support to CH institutions.
+As a follow-up of these two projects, a succeeding project, DCH-RP5, was given the task to develop a Roadmap for preservation of digital CH content, mainly by using distributed services (e-Infrastructure).
+The Europeana Cloud project6 also addresses the problem of storage and permanent accessibility of cultural data records.
 Europeana Cloud is planning to be a service-oriented infrastructure with instances coming from a number of network services.
-The project is looking for a twofold solution where the private, community based cloud will consists of hardware resources provided by several technically advanced institution users, and a public part
+The project is looking for a twofold solution where the private, community based cloud will consist of hardware resources provided by several technically advanced institution users, and a public part based on resources leased from commercial providers7.
+Challenges for Europeana Cloud are no less than big commercial providers such as Amazon and Google Cultural Institute offering a wide number of high-end services.
+Moreover, CH institutions might not be ready to adopt cloud solutions due to a lack of familiarity with advanced cloud solutions, and a sense that their introduction might lead to a loss of control of cultural resources for cultural guardians.